gekatateam/neptunus/plugins/outputs/dynamic_grpc/README.md

 Plugin creates one caller per each unique event routing key, with personal batch controller.
 By the way, gRPC client shares between callers.

 Each event will be encoded using [protomap](https://github.com/gekatateam/protomap).
-Concrete message takes from RPC input.
+Concrete message descriptor takes from RPC input.

 ## Configuration
 ```toml